pingcap/docs-tidb-operator/en/access-dashboard.md

 ### Use NodePort Service

-Because you must access `ingress` via the domain name, it might be difficult to use `ingress` in some scenarios.
+Because `ingress` must be accessed via the domain name, it might be difficult to use `ingress` in some scenarios.
 In this case, to access and use TiDB Dashboard, you can add the `Service` of `NodePort` type.

 The following is an example of using the `Service` of `NodePort` type to access the `.yaml` file of TiDB Dashboard.
 To deploy the following `.yaml` file into the Kubernetes cluster, you can run the `kubectl apply -f` command: